rantlabs/NSDIG/README.md

 # NSDIG

-`nsdig` scans text streams for IPv4 addresses, performs reverse DNS lookups, and prefixes each line with the resolved hostname (or `NONAME` when no PTR record exists).
-The tool is optimized for large router dumps and supports both streaming stdout and buffered file outputs.
+`nsdig` scans text streams for IPv4 addresses, performs DNS lookups, and prefixes each line with the resolved hostname (or `NONAME` when no record exists).
+The tool is optimized for large files and supports both streaming stdout and buffered file outputs.

 ## Build